Information :-

-LMS API allow you to publish message throughout the lightning experience and subscribe the same message anywhere with in lightning page.
+LMS API allows you to publish messages throughout the lightning experience and subscribe to the same message anywhere with in a lightning page.
 It is similar to Aura Application Events to communication happens between components.

 1. In LWC we can access Lightning Message Channel with the scoped module @salesforce/messageChannel.

-2. In Visualforce, we can use global variable $MessageChannel.
+2. In Visualforce, we can use the global variable $MessageChannel.

 3. In Aura, use lightning:messageChannel in your component